UncleJerry/Filmroom/README.md

 - [x] Illumination Map in mean way
 - [x] shrinkage

 ## Test

 Thanks to Core Image, you can test these filters by images supported by it.
 Output is available.

 The 2D FFT on Metal API is under testing, there's still a long journey to correct behavior, due to wrong configuration of Metal.
 But currently it is workable and meet no runtime error.

-## Comments of This Commit

-The FFT function chains have finished implementation.
-Please enjoy yourself.

 ## Kernel codes